SuffolkLITLab/legal-tech-class/docs/classes/smart-machines/2023-smart-machines.md

 GOALS |	OBJECTIVES |	ASSESSMENTS
 ------|------------|------------------
 Upon successful completion of this course, students should be able to know/understand:	| Upon successful completion of this course, students should be able to:	| How the student will be assessed on these learning objectives:
-Students will know what technologies are being used by lawyers and others to assist with distinctly legal work, and understand the possibilities and fit of different legal technologies	| Identify different kinds of legal technology, and compare the benefits and disadvantages of different tools for differerent scenarios | In-class discussion, presentations
+Students will know what technologies are being used by lawyers and others to assist with distinctly legal work, and understand the possibilities and fit of different legal technologies	| Identify different kinds of legal technology, and compare the benefits and disadvantages of different tools for different scenarios | In-class discussion, presentations
 What ethical and regulatory issues are presented by legal technology | Describe the current regulatory landscape and challenges posed by ethical rules for additional legal technology, as well as the potential moral considerations in both additional automation and potentially failure to automate routine work |	In-class discussion
 Know how to break down a process analytically into component parts |	Map a process and identify inefficiencies and potential improvements	|Demonstrated through project work
 How to build a software application that does useful legal work |	Identify a legal technology need, work with clients to create a project scope, develop software requirements and automate a single process from start to finish |	Final project; interim assignments